 The Samsung AU9000 isn’t the first TV to deliver a sound quite strongly at odds with the pictures it is capable of serving up, and it won’t be the last.
-But nevertheless, there’s something quite dispiriting about the Samsung’s sonic performance.
+But nevertheless, I discovered that there is something quite dispiriting about the Samsung’s sonic performance.

-Let’s face it: two drivers, powered by a total of 20 watts, isn’t going to bring any cinematic audio excitement to your experience.
-Samsung suggests that its ‘Object Tracking Lite’ algorithms can bring a suggestion of height and width to the AU9000’s sound, but to our ears, at least, all it does is blur the point-source of the sound.
+Let’s face it: two drivers, powered by a total of 20 watts, isn’t going to bring any cinematic audio excitement to the experience.
+Samsung suggests that its ‘Object Tracking Lite’ algorithms can bring a suggestion of height and width to the AU9000’s sound, but to my ears, at least, all it does is blur the point-source of the sound.

-No, the AU9000 is not the dullest, or the vaguest, or the most volume-adverse, television we ever heard – but then neither is it all that interesting or engaging to listen to.
+No, the AU9000 is not the dullest, or the vaguest, or the most volume-adverse, television I've ever heard – but then neither is it all that interesting or engaging to listen to.

 Samsung AU9000 review: Design & usability

 Viewed head-on, the AU9000 is an unremarkable-looking device – and I mean that entirely positively.
 A narrow bezel and some minimal feet is all anyone really wants from their new TV no matter how much or how little they’re paying, right?